The Complete Uk lawn glossary

 Robbie's Take

 I'm not against scalping, but I'm cautious with it.
-If you're going to do it, wait until you've had a few mows and the grass is definitely growing.
-Pick a dry day.
-Don't go lower than your mower can handle cleanly.
-And don't expect miracles.
-A moderate reduction in height followed by scarification will achieve most of the same benefits with less risk.
+If you're going to do it, wait until the grass is definitely growing.
+A moderate reduction followed by scarification achieves most of the same benefits with less risk.

 Scarification

-The mechanical removal of thatch and surface organic debris from a lawn using a machine with vertical blades or tines.
-More thorough than simple raking.
+The mechanical removal of thatch and surface organic debris from a lawn.
+A key renovation task.

 Robbie's Take

-Late summer to early autumn is prime time for scarification in the UK.
-Go over in multiple directions if needed, but don't try to remove everything in one pass.
-Your lawn will look terrible immediately afterwards, that's normal.
+Late summer to early autumn is prime time.
+Your lawn will look terrible immediately afterwards — that's normal.
 Water, feed, overseed, and in 4 to 6 weeks it'll be better than before.

 Robbie's Take